 If your relationship breaks down and you were not married or in a civil partnership, the legal issues that you may face can be quite complicated.

 When a cohabiting relationship comes to an end, neither party has any financial responsibility towards the other.
 It is likely that each party will retain the assets that they have in their sole name.
-If there is a dispute regarding the ownership of joint property or a property owned in one party’s name with a contribution from the other this can be resolved by court proceedings under the Trust of Land and Appointment of Trustees Act 1996.
+If there is a dispute regarding a jointly owned property or a property owned in one party’s name with a contribution from the other, this can be resolved by court proceedings under the Trust of Land and Appointment of Trustees Act 1996.

-Contact Colette Family Law on 01661 820 444.
-We can discuss your concerns and help initially with legal advice.
-We can also discuss the most likely legal costs to help you decide how to move forward.
+Contact Colette Family Law on 0191 5806044.
+We will discuss your concerns and give you some initial legal advice.
+We can also discuss your likely legal costs to help you decide how to move forward.

 Let us help.
 Here is some information on...

 Your legal rights as a partner will depend on whether you are married or living together.
 Living together with someone is sometimes also called cohabitation.